How Much Transmission Fluid Does a 4l60e Hold

 4l60e fluid capacity

 The 4L60e’s fluid volume is 12 quarts (dry) of transmission fluid.
-This volume is based on a stock, with a 12 “torque converter,” shallow “transmission pan.”
-The ability of additional fluid will range from an extra quart or more with a deep pan.
+This volume is based on a stock vehicle, with a 12-quart torque converter and a shallow transmission pan.
+The ability of the truck to hold additional fluid will range from an extra quart or more with a deep pan.
+It is important to drain the fluid properly.

 Most passenger vehicles take from 12 to 16 quarts of transmission fluid, but the model of the vehicle dictates the type and how much.
 While many vehicles come with a dipstick to check the transmission fluid, there are other models that do not.